transeptorlabs/betsy/README.md

 ### Branches

 The `main` branch is the default branch for the repository and acts as the development branch.
-The main branch is `unstable` and should be for those who want to run the latest version of Besty to test new features and bug fixes.
+The main branch is `unstable` and should be for those who want to run the latest version of Betsy to test new features and bug fixes.

-The latest `stable` version of Besty can be found on branch `release/x.y.z`.
-The stable branch is for those who want to run the latest stable version of Besty.
+The latest `stable` version of Betsy can be found on branch `release/x.y.z`.
+The stable branch is for those who want to run the latest stable version of Betsy.

-If you are unsure which version of Besty you are currently running, you can check the version by running the command `betsy --version`.
+If you are unsure which version of Betsy you are currently running, you can check the version by running the command `betsy --version`.
 You should see the version number, commit hash, and commit date for the latest stable/unstable version, in the following format.

 For unstable version(development):
 ```shell